-A steamfitter will typically create a sketch or a blueprint of a pipe installation, or be called upon to interpret existing blueprints.
+A pipefitter will typically create a sketch, or a blueprint, of a pipe installation, or be called upon to interpret existing blueprints.
 During this process, the fitter is also responsible for selecting the type and size of the pipe, as well as determining other related materials and equipment that are required for the project.
-From there, the fitter will manipulate metal to form the pipes according to specifications.
+From there, they will manipulate metal to form the pipes according to specifications.

 Types of manipulation that a pipefitter will perform on pipes and metal include but are not limited to: